-Note: If you will be using the PuTTy application to SSH into your server, you need to convert this .PEM format key you downloaded to a .PPK format.
+If you are Windows and will be using the PuTTY application to SSH into your server, you need to convert this .PEM format key you downloaded to a .PPK format.
 To do that, ensure you have download and install the complete PuTTy application package from www.putty.org.
-Open up PuTTygen, Go to File > Load private key > select your .PEM format key, then click on ‘Save Private key’.
+Open up PuTTYgen, Go to File > Load private key > select your .PEM format key, then click on ‘Save Private key’.
 Now you should have the .PPK key.
 All you need to do now is open Pageant and click on add key and select your .PPK key.
-You should now be able to SSH into your system using PuTTYy.
+You should now be able to SSH into your system using PuTTY.

 Hope this quick tutorial has been informative enough to help you get started.
 Keep following the blog for a more detailed write up on what each of the selection in each of the steps mean and also for other great content on AWS.